civican/legisinfo/42-1/bills/C-49/bill_text.md

 ### Section 50.1

-For the purposes of subsection 50(1) **or (1.01)**, if any information referred to in that subsection has already been provided to a department or agency of the Government of Canada, the Minister may request that department or agency to provide the information to the Minister.
+For the purposes of subsection 50(1) or (1.01), if any information referred to in that subsection has already been provided to a department or agency of the Government of Canada, the Minister may request that department or agency to provide the information to the Minister.

 ### Section 12

   **(1)** Paragraph 51(2)(a) of the Act is replaced by the following:

-    the communication of information to the Agency, **the Administrator of the Fund appointed under section 153.7, Statistics Canada** or a minister of the Crown in right of Canada, the agent of **that** minister or an officer or employee of, or adviser to, Her Majesty in right of Canada for the purposes of the administration of this Act or any other Act of Parliament or for the purposes of the development of policies;
+    the communication of information to the Agency, the Administrator of the Fund appointed under section 153.7, Statistics Canada or a minister of the Crown in right of Canada, the agent of that minister or an officer or employee of, or adviser to, Her Majesty in right of Canada for the purposes of the administration of this Act or any other Act of Parliament or for the purposes of the development of policies;

   **(2)** Paragraph 51(2)(c) of the Act is replaced by the following:

-    the **communication** of information, **including to the public**, in an aggregated form that prevents information obtained from an identifiable person from being related to that person;
+    the communication of information, including to the public, in an aggregated form that prevents information obtained from an identifiable person from being related to that person;

 ### Section 13